canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 Note that the `"multithread"` mode will only run on a `loadVideo` call if all the following conditions are respected:

-- Your supported platforms are compatible to the `WebWorker` browser feature (the great majority are compatible).
+- Your supported platforms are compatible with the `WebWorker` browser feature (the great majority are compatible).

 - You've added the `MULTI_THREAD` feature to the `RxPlayer` class (as shown in examples)